 Joan Snyder Award for Gender Diversity in Research Excellence

-THE APPLICATION SHOULD BE SUBMITTED BY E-MAIL TO THE SNYDER SCHOLARSHIP PROGRAM DIRECTOR (snydered@ucalgary.ca) NO LATER THAN 4:00 p.m.
-ON FRIDAY THE 28th OF JUNE 2024 AS INDICATED IN THE AWARD TERMS OF REFERENCE.
+THE APPLICATION SHOULD BE SUBMITTED BY E-MAIL TO THE SNYDER SCHOLARSHIP PROGRAM DIRECTOR (snydered@ucalgary.ca) NO LATER THAN 5:00 PM ON FRIDAY THE 8th OF August 2025 AS INDICATED IN THE AWARD TERMS OF REFERENCE.
 THE APPLICATION AND ALL RELEVANT SUPPORTING DOCUMENTS MUST BE SUBMITTED AS A SINGLE PDF FILE.

 As a public body, the Snyder Institute of Chronic Diseases is regulated by the Freedom of Information and Protection of Privacy Act (FOIPP) of Alberta.
 As such, the information on this Personal Data page will be for internal use ONLY.